maxammann/blog/content/posts/2020-01-28-flash-apu-using-tinycore.md

 slug: flash-apu-using-tinycore
 ---

 The documentation about setting up Tiny Core Linux to flash a new coreboot version on APU boards is quite outdated.
+If you are interested in flashing the APU using a Raspberry PI then head over to [this post]({{< ref "2020-04-19-spi-flashing-apu" >}}).

 # Setup Tiny Core Linux on a USB stick